PseudoDevs/IamGhost/bmd4.md

-Last updated: 2024-04-10 04:56:29
+Last updated: 2024-04-10 04:57:04
-Random Quote: I will not be remembered as Set Arys the Unworthy.
-I will not soil my cloak.  -  Arys Oakheart
+Random Quote: I have been a voice with no body.
+A body, but not human.
+And now, a memory made real.
+Who knows what I might be next? - Vision